-So, you’ve made the decision to switch from toxic puppy pads, to a real-grass Piddle Patch.
-And, whilst your Piddle Patch doesn’t need specific extra care.
-There are certain measures you can take to ensure you get the most out of your Piddle Patch.
-The life-span of your Piddle Patch can change enormously, depending on a variety of factors.
-These include the age and breed of the dog, the time of year, and the frequency of usage.
+Though the grass doesn’t need any extra care, there are certain measures you can take to ensure you get the most out of your Piddle Patch.
+The lifespan of your Piddle Patch can change depending on a variety of factors, including the age and breed of the dog, the time of year, and the frequency of usage.
 With that being said, you can always get a little extra out of your Piddle Patch by following these easy steps.

 Take the lid off the box as soon as possible

 If you keep your grass enclosed in the box for too long, the lack of fresh air can result in moisture problems, in the form of white powdery mildew.
 Fortunately, this is not a toxic substance, and can easily be wiped away with a cloth.

 Give your Piddle Patch access to sunlight